 Here’s the stuff we’ve used to make our travels go smoothly.
 Because we travel as light as possible, the things we do carry have to be exceptional.
 These are those things.

-GoPro Hero 3 Silver: Most of the pictures you see on this blog are taken by the GoPro Hero 3 Silver edition camera.
-Fantastic for taking scenery shots with the wide angle lens.
+We love our GoPro and use it for a lot of the pictures you see on this blog.
+It’s fantastic for taking scenery shots with the wide angle lens.
 Extraordinary for taking action video while underwater(!) or sliding down sand dunes on boogie boards.
-Extremely resilient, versatile, and small, it can serve as your primary camera.
+Extremely resilient, versatile, and small.
 Poor in very low light conditions, but this is a relatively small example.
-For example, in caves it won’t even register a photo while our iPhone 5S’s could capture some clear shots.
+For example, in caves it won’t even register a photo while our iPhone’s captured some clear shots.

 People often ask us: “What do you do?”.
 Here are some the books that helped us break free from the 9-5 and tour the world while working only 1-2 days per week.
 YES it’s possible, because we did it.
 And so can you.